Our throw-away culture is risking people's health and squandering the world's natural resources.

 Prioritising recycling and investing in waste reduction would go a long way to solving the waste crisis.
 Instead the Government is opting for wide-scale incineration.
 Read below to find out what is happening locally and how you can help.

-Our most recent letter to the press on waste was printed in the Colchester Gazette on 20th March 2012, as lead letter under the heading 'We must cancel the waste plant contract or regret it', and in the Essex County Standard on 6th April.
+Our letter to the press on waste was printed in the Colchester Gazette on 20th March 2012, as lead letter under the heading 'We must cancel the waste plant contract or regret it', and in the Essex County Standard on 6th April.

 Meanwhile, back in October 2011 the Gazette used this picture of our demo outside County Hall for a whole page article on recycling.
 From the left - Paul Gadd, Co-ordinator Saffron Walden FoE; Maike Windhorst, SE Essex FoE; Peter Foreman, Chelmsford member, Paula Whitney, Co-ordinator, and Hildegard Hill, Recycling campaigner, for Colchester & NE Essex FoE.